Dolomites Ski Region

 As to where to stay when skiing the Dolomites?
 It will largely depend on what one is seeking & perhaps even one’s budget amongst other things.
 There are numerous hamlets, villages & towns to suit all purposes but the choices are nearly unlimited: Alba, Alleghe, Arabba, Bolzano, Bressanone, Brunico, Cortina d’Ampezzo, Campitello, Canazei, Corvara, Colfosco, Dobbiaco, Malga Ciapela, Ortisei, Passo Pordoi, Passo Sella, Pozza di Fassa, San Cassiano, Selva, Sesto or some lone rifugio high on a peak – the list goes on & on & on.

 See the individual ski resort pages via the links for ideas on the best places to stay.
-Or even better, see our Dolomites Accommodation Info page for a full summation of our favourite villages, rifugi & cities and the reasons why!
+Or even better, see our Where to Stay in the Dolomites page for a full summation of our favourite villages, rifugi & cities and the reasons why!

 Why Ski or Snowboard in the Dolomites?